munificent/craftinginterpreters/book/optimization.md

 So we've got three hotspots to optimize?
 Actually, no. Because it turns out those three instructions spend almost all of their time inside calls to the same
 function: `tableGet()`.
 That function claims a whole 72% of the execution time (again, inclusive).
-Now, in a dynamically-typed language, we expect to spend a fair bit of time looking stuff up in hash tables -- it's sort of the price of dynamism.
+Now, in a dynamically typed language, we expect to spend a fair bit of time looking stuff up in hash tables -- it's sort of the price of dynamism.
 But, still, *wow.*